Sec-ant/trie-map/README.md

 tmap.set([["1"], [], "2", ["3"]], "123").get([["1"], [], "2", ["3"]]); // => "123"
 ```

-### Provides an Option to Opt Out From Value Comparison of Deeply Nested Iterables, i.e., Shallow Comparison of Keys
+### Shallow Comparison of Keys

+This package also provides an option to opt out from value comparison of deeply nested iterables:

 ```ts
 import { TrieMap, TrieMapOptions } from "@sec-ant/trie";